afpettigrew/netherhallarcherswebsite/README.md

 ### Ask the website maintainer

-Adam Pettigrew is currently the person mainly responsiblel for maintaining the website.
+Adam Pettigrew is currently the person mainly responsible for maintaining the website.
 If you have changes that need making and you don't want to do it yourself, send him an email asking for the changes you want.
 Please be clear and include all details that will be needed!

 ### Do it yourself